-All parents receive an annual written report which contains a summary of their child's effort and progress in, and against, the curriculum over the year.
+From F1 onwards, all parents receive an annual written report which contains a summary of their child's attitude to learning and progress in, and against, the curriculum over the year.
 For all statutory assessments, each pupil's level of achievement against national standards is reported to parents.